-Four Worcester graduate students created blinding silence as their final research thesis.
-This game won an IGF award in 2011.
+Four Worcester graduate students created The Blinding Silence as their final research thesis.
+This game won an IGF award in 2011 and was reviewed with 5 stars by www.myguygames.com.

 To explain better, the main character (a blind man) has special supersonic skills that could be used to save the world from darkness.
 He can do this by using his walking stick to make sounds that will distract elements, and he will, in turn, use this distraction to break the crystal in each stage of the game.